 - a speech and communications therapist

-- a police intelligence role.
+- a police officer and police intelligence roles

 The team will use the model’s five core provocations the service is grounded in to ensure the young person is supported appropriately and there needs are met.
 The provocations are: